-Effective August 1, 1995, as a condition of receiving an I-20 or IAP-66 form, all F-1 and J-1 visa applicants must agree to obtain and maintain health insurance as a condition of registration and continued enrollment in the California State University.
-Such insurance must be in amounts as specified by the United States Information Agency (USIA) and NAFSA: Association of International Educators.
+Effective August 1, 1995, as a condition of receiving an I-20 or DS-2019 form, all F-1 and J-1 visa applicants must agree to obtain and maintain health insurance as a condition of registration and continued enrollment in the California State University.
+Such insurance must be in amounts as specified by the Department of State and NAFSA: Association of International Educators.
 The campus president or designee shall determine which insurance policies meet these criteria.
 Further information may be obtained from the Office of International Education and Exchange.